SarDim99/diavgeia-watch/README.md

 ### Semantic Search (schema prepared, not yet populated)

 The database schema already includes a `decision_embeddings` table with a pgvector column (`vector(384)`, matching `all-MiniLM-L6-v2`) and an IVFFlat index.
 The `DatabaseManager` has `store_embedding()` and `semantic_search()` methods ready.
-What remains is building the embedding pipeline that chunks decision text, generates embeddings, and populates this table — enabling similarity-based queries alongside the current keyword/SQL approach.
+What remains is building the embedding pipeline that chunks decision text, generates embeddings, and populates this table,  enabling similarity-based queries alongside the current keyword/SQL approach.

 ### Additional Planned Features